June 14, 2018

 [Looney Tunes Audio of Daffy Duck Plays]

-Okay, so I've got one more study because we are going to talk about sex and drive and buttholes and all sorts of good stuff on today's episode, so this is eventually going to turn into an earmuffs episode, potentially for the children unless you are okay with your children being cool with enemas and drive.
+Okay, so I've got one more study because we are going to talk about sex and libido and buttholes and all sorts of good stuff on today's episode, so this is eventually going to turn into an earmuffs episode, potentially for the children unless you are okay with your children being cool with enemas and libido.
 Let them listen, they're going to learn this stuff anyways.
 They might as well learn it from me and Brock.
 Anyways though, I'm pretty sure this latest study means you should have sex to fight obesity, because it's the study on oxytocin.

 Brock: The Hugging Hormone.